devhims/youtube-caption-extractor/README.md

 ### Debug Logging

-The library uses the standard `debug` library for logging.
+The library includes a lightweight, universal debug logger that works in all environments (Node.js, Cloudflare Workers, Edge Runtime, etc.).
 By default, it's silent in production.

 ```bash
 # Enable debug logging